Kristina01111000/WordPressTheme/README.md

 				- add css and styles to fix some of the issues

 	- switch all files to php for wordpress

+	- add all the pages to the website

 	- make the footer file